Preparing a sale process

 - Basing price expectations on investments made in the past

-It is important to recognize that the price paid is only one part of a successful sale process.
-The terms of the deal (e.g. how, when and under what conditions the purchase price is paid) as well as intangible aspects, such as a non-competition agreement, are equally important to maximize the transaction value.
+It is important to recognize that the price paid is only one piece of a successful sale process.
+The terms of the deal (for example how, when and under what conditions the purchase price is paid) as well as intangible aspects, such as a non-competition agreement, are equally important to maximize the transaction value.

 How long does it take to reach a deal?